Monday, December 29, 2008

 The pattern used on the Pink Pirouette card front was created using a stamp from Playful Ovals.
 The sentiment and year were created with Mix It Up!

-Stamps: 3 Step Bells, Playful Ovals, and Mix It Up! by Kitchen Sink Stamps
+Stamps: Bells Multi Step Clear Stamps and Mix It Up!
+Clear Stamps by Kitchen Sink Stamps

 Papers: Pink Pirouette and US White by Stampin' Up, Two Scoops by BasicGrey